dnsimple/dnsimple-support/content/articles/account-invoice-history.markdown

 </div>

 <info>
 It's possible the retry won't succeed, or the invoice will enter a "needs review" state.
-If you have repeated trouble retrying an invoice, or have an invoice enter the "Needs Review" state, please [contact us](https://dnsimple.com/contact) with details about the issue.
+If you have repeated trouble retrying an invoice, or have an invoice enter the "needs review" state, please [contact us](https://dnsimple.com/contact) with details about the issue.
 </info>